stasm/webapp-langpacks/webapp-langpacks.markdown

      `manifest.webapp` or to use `mozApps.getResource()`?
 It could first try the former and resort to the latter.

+  2. This assumes `mozApps.getResource()` requests can span different domain.
+     How can we avoid this?

 [Gaia grid]: https://github.com/mozilla-b2g/gaia/blob/a6c295a7a6bddf5bcd42d970725300c4c30760b8/shared/elements/gaia_grid/js/items/mozapp.js#L169-L180
 [ManifestHelper]: https://github.com/mozilla-b2g/gaia/blob/a6c295a7a6bddf5bcd42d970725300c4c30760b8/shared/js/manifest_helper.js